About Our Real Estate Program

 Our community members keep a close watch on their neighborhoods.
 They know which houses and areas are in need of care or renovation, they know what needs to be done to improve the areas in which they live, and we encourage and value their input.

-By establishing a strong connection to our communities through our CDCs, we are able to assess the unique needs of a community and approach each of our real estate projects with a commitment to a community-driven process.
+By establishing a strong connection to our communities through community groups, including CDCs, we are able to assess the unique needs of a community and approach each of our real estate projects with a commitment to a community-driven process.

-We generally target our for-sale housing products to families making less than 80% of area median income (80% of median income is $46,900 for a family of 3), although we also encourage mixed-income communities and include the development of non-income restricted homes, when possible.
+We generally target our for-sale housing products to families making less than 80 percent of area median income (in 2017, 80 percent of median income was $52,300 for a family of three), although we also encourage mixed-income communities and include the development of non-income restricted homes, when possible.

 By building homes focused on design quality, long-term maintenance ease and operating affordability, including using green technologies and exceeding Energy Star standards, our lower-income homebuyers can comfortably afford their mortgage payments and energy costs.